Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ### This website was deployed on GitHub Pages by undertaking the following steps:
 1. Navigate to the repository - https://github.com/MichaelpHann/UCFD-Milestone-Project
 2. In the GitHub header/navigation ribbon, select the "Settings" option.
-3. Scroll down the page to the GitHub pages subsection.
+3. Scroll down the page to the GitHub Pages subsection.
 4. Click on the "Source" dropdown and select "master branch".
 5. Click to confirm selection.
-6. The website should now be live on GitHub pages, with a link shown immediately above at the top of the GitHub Pages subsection.
+6. The website should now be live on GitHub Pages, with a link shown at the top of the GitHub Pages subsection.

 ### Instructions to run the project locally:
 You must first ensure: